Bylaws

 ARTICLE 5: MEMBERS

-5.1.2 Category II: Inclusive of those credentialed and/or licensed sleep technologists and other allied sleep health professionals, who participate in clinical and therapeutic interventions for patients with sleep disorders, inclusive of those individuals whose primary employment is in the Sleep Health Profession.
+5.1.2 Category II: Inclusive of those credentialed and/or licensed sleep technologists and other allied sleep health professionals, who participate in clinical and therapeutic interventions for patients with sleep disorders, inclusive of those individuals whose primary employment is in Sleep Health Profession.
 Category II members pay annual dues set by the Board of Directors.
 Category II members have full voting privileges.
 Category II members may serve as officers on the Board of Directors and on Committees.

 5.1.3 Category III: Inclusive of all other members who haven’t met the qualifications stated within Category I or II membership classes.
 Category III members are individuals whose primary employment is in the Sleep Health Profession.
 Category III members pay annual dues set by the Board of Directors.
 Category III members have full voting privileges.
 Category III members may serve as officers on the Board of Directors and on Committees.